Jusoaresg/halley-flake/README.md

 nix run nixpkgs#cachix -- use halley-flake
 ```

-GitHub Actions builds all package variants for each pull request and push.
-Push builds are uploaded to Cachix.
-To enable publishing, create a `CACHIX_AUTH_TOKEN` repository secret containing a Cachix auth token with write access to `halley-flake`.

 ```bash
 nix build .#halley-stable      # v0.4.0 release
 nix build .#halley-unstable    # latest main branch